There are many activities someone with quadriplegia after spinal cord injury can participate in for fun!

-We’ve come up with a list of 35 fun activities that your loved one and you can both enjoy.
+Here’s a list of 35 fun activities that you and your loved one can both enjoy.

 Let’s get started!

 Fun Things to Do That Don’t Require Arm Functions

 If your loved one has a higher level cervical spinal cord injury (C1-4), they likely don’t have full sensorimotor control in their arms or shoulders.

 Here are some fun things to do with someone with quadriplegia that don’t require arm function:

 Singing is something that anyone can do, even if you’re not very good at it.

 In fact, singing can increase respiratory muscle strength and control in individuals with C4 and C5 injuries.